MISSION

 - Impaired corticomuscular and interhemispheric cortical beta oscillation coupling in amyotrophic lateral sclerosis [link]

-We look beyond our immediate focus on the proactive nature of cognition and brain function, and participate in the broader scientific enterprise – ranging from reviewing the history of our research field to contributing to the wider reproducibility debate.
-We share our data, and participate in extracurricular engagement such as scientific image competitions and behind-the-paper coverage of our work.
+We look beyond our immediate focus on the proactive nature of cognition and brain function, and participate in the broader scientific enterprise – ranging from reviewing the history of our research field to delineating key elements of a supportive lab environment to proposing suitable nomenclature to contributing to the wider reproducibility debate.
+A selection of such broader outputs below.

 - Under the mind’s hood: what we have learned by watching the brain at work [link]